Valley Spring Junior High

 TLDR

 Always tell me "Prefer my evidence/argument because."
 Meaningful and intentional extensions of uniqueness + link + internal link + impact (don't forget warrants) in combination with weighing will win you the round.
-NOTE: I am a PF traditionalist.
-Spreading will not get you far in rounds with me.
+Also, every second it takes you to send emails gives me one less second to think critically about my decision.
+Please be speedy with the emails!
+NOTE: Spreading will not get you far in rounds with me.

 Experience

-I attended Theodore Roosevelt High School in Des Moines, Iowa.
+I attended Theodore Roosevelt High School in Des Moines, Iowa and debated with Ellie Konfrst (Roosevelt GK).
 I was a two time state champion when competing.
 I broke at the TOC and placed ninth at NSDA nationals my senior year (2018).
 I have also coached at NDF the following years: 2018, 2019, 2020.
-I am currently a 3L law student at the University of Iowa.
-I am the current PF coach at Iowa City West.
+I am currently an attorney in Iowa City practicing workers compensation, personal injury, and medical malpractice.
+I am the current varsity PF coach at Iowa City West.

 What you should expect of me